github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository.md

 The benefit of using keyword filters is that only values with results are shown in the drop-down lists.
 This makes it easy to avoid setting filters that find no results.

 If you enter multiple filters, the view will show alerts matching _all_ these filters.
 For example, `is:closed severity:high branch:main` will only display closed high-severity alerts that are present on the `main` branch.
 The exception is filters relating to refs (`ref`, `branch` and `pr`): `is:open branch:main branch:next` will show you open alerts from both the `main` branch and the `next` branch.

+{% ifversion fpt or ghec or ghes > 3.4 or ghae-issue-6249 %}
+{% data reusables.code-scanning.filter-non-default-branches %}
+{% endif %}

 {% ifversion fpt or ghes > 3.3 or ghec %}